-Goal 1: Commercializing Innovative Technology.
+Goal 1: Commercializing Innovative Technology

 Commercialization is an entrepreneurial activity that takes a technology or intellectual property and creates a business around it.
-BC Innovation Council's goal of facilitating the commercialization of innovative technology is supported by its network of acceleration programs, programs that develop entrepreneurial talent at the post-secondary level, and support of events that increase the number of entrepreneurs and new business opportunities across BC.
+BC Innovation Council's goal of facilitating the commercialization of innovative technology is supported by a range of strategies, including its network of acceleration programs, programs that develop entrepreneurial talent at the post-secondary level, and support of events that increase the number of entrepreneurs and new business opportunities across B.C.

-- Understanding market challenges within key sectors including: AgriTech, CleanTech, HealthTech, Quantum Computing. - Managing Venture Acceleration Programs. - Overseeing a network of accelerators, known as the BC Acceleration Network. - Supporting post-secondary programs to develop entrepreneurial talent development. - Sponsoring and promoting appropriate conferences, competitions and events. - Facilitating the introduction of BC-based companies with potential partners and actively identifying opportunities that expand the scope of engagement and commercial opportunities. - Running BCIC Ignite, which provides funding to accelerate commercialization of new technologies and innovations in the natural resources and applied sciences.
+- Understanding market challenges within key sectors including: AgriTech, CleanTech, HealthTech, and Quantum Computing. - Managing Venture Acceleration Programs. - Overseeing a network of accelerators, known as the B.C.
+Acceleration Network. - Supporting post-secondary programs to develop entrepreneurial talent development. - Sponsoring and promoting appropriate conferences, competitions and events. - Facilitating the introduction of B.C. based companies with potential partners and actively identifying opportunities that expand the scope of engagement and commercial opportunities. - Running BC Innovation Council Ignite, which provides funding to accelerate commercialization of new technologies and innovations in the natural resources and applied sciences. - Hosting events across the province to connect companies that require innovation to solve their business challenges with local innovators. - Working with universities across the province to help commercialize research in natural resources and applied sciences.

-Performance Measure 1: Patent-protected innovations and trade secrets.
+Performance Measure 1: Patent-protected innovations and trade secrets

-Performance Measure 2015/16 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target Target The percentage of ventures in BC Innovation Council-funded programs with patent protection for their innovations or a structured approach to maintaining trade secrecy.
-49% 40% 45% 45% 45%
+Performance Measure 1 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target The percentage of ventures in BC Innovation Council-funded programs with patent protection for their innovations or a structured approach to maintaining trade secrecy.
+47% 45% 45% 45%